curioustorvald/TerranBASIC/README.md

-Terran BASIC is a dialect of BASIC which embrace the concept of functional programming.
+Terran BASIC is a dialect of BASIC which embraces the concept of functional programming.
 In other words: *BASIC and Haskell living together, mass hysteria!*

 Details of the language is fully described in `tbasman.pdf`, please check out!